kircherlab/hemoMIPs/README.md

 ### MIP probe design information

-Information about the designed MIP probes and their location in the reference genome is needed as a tab-separated text file for the tool TrimMIParms.py.
+Information about the designed MIP probes and their location in the reference genome is needed as a tab-separated text file for the script `TrimMIParms.py`.
 The default input file has the following columns: index, score, chr, ext_probe_start, ext_probe_stop, ext_probe_copy, ext_probe_sequence, lig_probe_start, lig_probe_stop, lig_probe_copy, lig_probe_sequence, mip_scan_start_position, mip_scan_stop_position, scan_target_sequence, mip_sequence, feature_start_position, feature_stop_position, probe_strand, failure_flags, gene_name, mip_name.
 This format is obtained from MIP designs generated by MIPGEN (Boyle et al., 2014), a tool for MIP probe design available on GitHub (https://github.com/shendurelab/MIPGEN).
 Alternatively, files containing at least the following named columns can be used: chr, ext_probe_start, ext_probe_stop, lig_probe_start, lig_probe_stop, probe_strand, and mip_name.
 It is critical, that the reported coordinates and chromosome names match the reference genome used in alignment.

-We used Y specific targets (SRY) to detect the sex of the patient (see chr Y in the hemomips_design.txt).
-Individual Y targets can be design as sex determination is handled by generally counting Y-aligned reads.
-The pipeline runs without specific sex-determining MIPs as well but will output all samples to be female in the final report.
+We used Y-chromosome specific targets (SRY) to detect the sex of the patient (see chromosome `Y` in `hemomips_design.txt`).
+Different Y chromosome targets can be designed for sex determination as the workflow simply counts Y-aligned reads.
+The pipeline also runs without Y-specific MIPs for sex determination, but in this case will output all samples to be female in the final report.

 ### Named target regions in BED format